A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

-OBAN turns strategy into concrete learning experiences: focus, planning, cooperation and resilience — skills that transfer to the classroom, clubs and home.
-The current version is already usable as a guided recreational cognitive activity, even before the dedicated OBAN Academy and OBAN Access tracks.
+OBAN turns strategy into concrete learning: focus, planning, cooperation and resilience — skills that transfer to the classroom, to clubs and at home.
+The current version can already be used as a cognitive recreational activity, even before its dedicated educational variants OBAN Academy and OBAN Access.

-With its current ruleset, OBAN can be used as an innovative strategy game in a supervised setting: clubs, lunchtime sessions, after-school activities, youth centers or community venues.
+The current version of OBAN can be used in a supervised recreational workshop format: clubs, lunch breaks, after-school activities, youth centers or associations.

-Without changing the curriculum, OBAN provides a hands-on space to work on:
+Without changing curricula, OBAN provides a concrete base to work on:

 A playful foundation for very concrete skills

-Even before OBAN Academy, the game is a powerful observation tool for group work, thinking out loud and managing a short, readable and fair educational e-sport format.
-The examples below mirror what teachers or facilitators can already observe in real sessions.
+Even before OBAN Academy, the game acts as a shared observation space for group work, thinking out loud and an educational esport format that stays short, readable and fair.

 Group work: co-building a strategy

-Game tableFormulate hypotheses, make thinking explicit, iterate quickly.
+Game tableFormulate hypotheses, make thinking explicit, iterate fast.

 - Rotating roles: everyone speaks, everyone leads in turn.